pydata/bottleneck/README.rst

 Slow
 ====

-Currently only 1d, 2d, and 3d NumPy arrays with data type (dtype) int32,
+Currently only 1d, 2d, and 3d input arrays with data type (dtype) int32,
 int64, float32, and float64 are accelerated.
 All other ndim/dtype
 combinations result in calls to slower, unaccelerated functions.